-One such question I frequently receive is, “What is the difference between a blog and a webpage?”
+One such question I frequently receive is, “What is the difference between a blog post and a webpage?”
 I think this is such a fundamental question, especially as it relates to education, that I would add my two cents.

-Difference Between Blog & Webpage
+Difference Between Blog and Webpage

 I think of a webpage as being non-interactive, static, and one-way with regard to communication.
 A new social media friend, @amyfsmythe, recently asked me this question as it relates to teacher webpages.
 Using my definition of a webpage I believe that a teacher webpage has the following characteristics: